islamibr29/college_study_materials/README.md

 ## 📞 Join the Galactic Council

 Seeking fellow cosmic explorers!
 Join the Galactic Council of knowledge seekers, and let our collective wisdom ignite a beacon of inspiration across the universe.
-[Reach out](https://linktr.ee/islamibr) to me at [islamibr@outlook.com](mailto:islamibr@outlook.com) or find me on [LinkedIn](https://www.linkedin.com/in/islamibr).
+[Reach out](https://linktr.ee/islamibr) to me at [islamibr@outlook.com](mailto:islamibr@outlook.com).